asanetargoss/HardcoreAlchemy/README.md

 * metamorph: https://github.com/asanetargoss/metamorph

 ## Setup
 * Run "./gradlew eclipse" (or equivalent) to set up your workspace.
-Re-run each time you add mods to /libs
+Re-run each time you add mods to /libs, or otherwise update dependencies.
 * Then run "./gradlew setupDecompWorkspace" to set up Minecraft Forge and access transformers.
 Re-run if you change access transformers (Access transformers are here: "src/main/resources/META-INF/hardcorealchemy_at.cfg")
 * Add this VM argument to your run configuration to load the coremod: "-Dfml.coreMods.load=targoss.hardcorealchemy.coremod.HardcoreAlchemyCoreMod"

 ## Other resources
 * Decompiler plugin: http://jd.benow.ca/ (Why: Required to view source code for all the mods in /libs, since most do not have dev builds (I may look into cross-compiling later))
+* Mod Coder Pack: http://www.modcoderpack.com/ (Why: Use MCP mapping viewer to figure out the meaning of func_12345 and their ilk, and translate to them when needed in a release environment)
 * Bytecode outline for Eclipse: http://andrei.gmxhome.de/bytecode/index.html (Why: Only if you need to coremod.
 It will help you understand the Java bytecode better.
 Do not trust the stack feature.)
-* Mod Coder Pack: http://www.modcoderpack.com/ (Why: Comes with the MCP mapping viewer, which is helpful for reflection, access transformers, and coremodding.)